-Experience snow ALL YEAR ROUND at Mount Titlis!
-At 3020 meters high, I witnessed for the first time the untouched Alpine landscape.
+Experience snow ALL YEAR ROUND at Mount Titlis, even in summer (May, June and July)!
+At an elevation of 3020 meters high, I witnessed for the first time the untouched Alpine landscape.

 I had to admit that after experiencing spring for a good few months around Europe, I missed smelling the crisp, cold alpine winter air.

-What to expect on top of Mount Titlis
+What to expect on top of Mount Titlis, Switzerland

-What’s special about the Rotair is that it is the world’s first rotating cable car that transports passengers from the intermediate station to Mount Titlis’ peak!
-The journey on the cable car is 5 minutes long.
+What’s special about the Rotair is that it is the world’s first revolving cable car that transports passengers from the intermediate station to Mount Titlis’ peak!
+The journey on the Mt Titlis cable car to the summit station is 5 minutes long.

 En route, you are greeted with views of sheer cliff faces, deep crevasses and snow-covered mountain peaks all around Mount Titlis.